jfnavarro/st_analysis/README.md

 - Compute ST TTs with several values of the min_distance and min_value parameters to generate ST_TTs.

         compute_st_tts.py --min-data-value 30 --max-cluster-size 200 stdata.bed

+        compute_st_tts.py --help

         Script that takes as input a BED file generated from the ST Pipeline and computes peaks clusters based on the transcription termination site and the strand.
 It uses paraclu to compute the clusters and paraclu-cut to filter out (optional) The computed ST-TTs are written to a file in BED format.
 The ST BED file must has the following format: CHROMOSOME START END READ SCORE STRAND GENE X Y @Author Jose Fernandez Navarro <jose.fernandez.navarro@scilifelab.se>

         positional arguments:
             bed_file              BED ST-data file

         optional arguments:
             -h, --help            show this help message and exit --min-data-value [INT]
                                 Omits grouped entries whose total count is lower than this (default: 30)
     --disable-filter      Disable second filter(paraclu-cut)
     --max-cluster-size [INT]
                           Discard clusters whose size in positions is bigger